chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

-Now, what we need to understand is that calling the `forEach` method on a sequential stream will call an internal method called `evaluateSequential`, and this method will **flip** the stream nodes by walking the stream backwards and linking it in the order we expected to execute before performing the actual operations on the underlying data source, here is the piece of code that performs this operation:
+Now, what we need to understand is that calling the `forEach` method on a sequential stream will call an internal method called `evaluateSequential`, and this method will **flip** the stream nodes by walking the stream nodes backwards and linking it in the order we expected to execute before performing the actual operations on the underlying data source. here is the piece of code that performs this operation:

 [1]